-There are different versions of each generation of vacuum cleaner and Dyson has been criticised for not making it entirely clear what the difference is between the Absolute, the Animal and the Motorhead.
+There are different versions of each generation of vacuum cleaner and at first glance, it's not clear what the difference is between the Absolute, the Animal and the Motorhead.
 It all comes down to the attachments and cleaning heads that come with each model.
 The Absolute tends to come with most accessories, the Motorhead the fewest.

 In 2018, James Dyson announced that the company would no longer be making corded vacuum cleaners as he believed that cordless technology had advanced far enough to make corded cleaners obsolete.

 For most people, in most situations, we'd tend to agree.
 But there's a still a place for a high-quality corded vac and if that's what you're after, there are deals to be had.
-The Dyson ball range are excellent appliances, and you can now get one starting at £199.99.
+The Dyson ball range are excellent appliances, and you can now get one for as little as £199.99.
 It's still not the cheapest on the market but it will be a reliable product for years to come.

 Finally, Dyson has one robot vacuum, the 360 Eye.
 It's several years old now but the company has not yet produced a successor, so its price remains high.

 To reduce the number of heating and cooling appliances you need (if not their cost) and get rid of your ugly old space heater, then look out for Dyson's Hot + Cool range – as the name suggests, these act as both heaters and fans, making them useful year-round.